animesh-giradkar-fynd/payment-gateway-capability-performance-analysis/README.md

 pnpm dev
 ```

-Visit http://localhost:3000 and sign in with your @gofynd.com account.

 ## What it does

 A single-page dashboard for ~5–10 internal stakeholders (CPO, Payments leadership, BD, PM) that answers: